mooti-dev/moeda-webcore/README.md

 *may contain any additional fields*

-## Message sent from server to client
+## Messages sent from server to client
 	{
 		"message": "<base64 encoded encrypted return from webservice call>", "nonce": "<base64 encoded nonce used for encryption>",